-Originating from the Arabic name (araq = sweat, juice) for originally many spirits in the Orient.
-According to another version, the name of the Mongolian name "Karakumyss" for a liquor derived from fermented mare's milk.
-Today, Arrak, Arak, Arrack or Rack is used primarily for distillates from the Middle East, Sri Lanka (Ceylon), Indonesia, Philippines and Thailand.
-These are made from various sugary raw materials such as cane molasses, palm juice, sap, rice or grapes.
-For palm wine one uses the sugary juice from the male piston of certain palm trees (coconut palm, sugar palm).
-It is one to four times distillation, often at the last pass anise is added.
+Arabic name (araq = sweat, juice) for originally many spirits in the Orient.
+According to another version, the name is derived from the Mongolian name "Karakumyss" for a schnapps made from fermented mare's milk.
+Today Arrak, Arak, Arrack or Rack is mainly used for distillates from the Middle East, Sri Lanka (Ceylon), Indonesia, Philippines and Thailand used.
+These are made from various sugar-containing raw materials such as cane sugar molasses, palm juice, vegetable juice, rice or even grapes.
+For palm wine, the sugar-containing juice from the male flower cobs of certain palm trees (coconut palm, sugar palm) is used.
+There are one to four times distillation, often on the last pass anise is added.
 This is in Jordan, in the Lebanon and in Thailand a speciality.
-As a result, this schnapps tastes similar to the Turkish one Raki or the Greek ouzo, The most well-known Arrak is the Batavia-Arrak of the Indonesian island Java (Batavia is capital of Indonesia ).
-Arrak is not mentioned in the EU Spirits Regulation.
-As with all aniseed spirits, the addition of water or very strong cooling results in a characteristic milky discoloration - the so-called Ouzo effect (Ouzo effect).
+This makes this schnapps taste similar to the Turkish one Raki or the Greek ouzo.
+The best known arrack is the Batavia arrack of the Indonesian island of Java (Batavia is the capital of Indonesia ).
+Arrak is not mentioned in the EU spirits regulation.
+As with all aniseed spirits, a characteristic milky discolouration occurs when water is added or when it is very strongly cooled - the so-called Louche effect (Ouzo effect).